Zebra (ZBRA)

 Zebra Technologies competes with Honeywell (NASDAQ:HON) and Datalogic in the barcode scanning and mobile computing markets, Avery Dennison (NYSE:AVY) and Sato in printing solutions, and Impinj (NASDAQ:PI) in RFID technology.
 In the machine vision space, it faces competition from Cognex (NASDAQ:CGNX) and Keyence.

-With $5.11 billion in revenue over the past 12 months, Zebra is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because finding new avenues for growth becomes difficult when you already have a substantial market presence.
+With $5.26 billion in revenue over the past 12 months, Zebra is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
 To expand meaningfully, Zebra likely needs to tweak its prices, innovate with new offerings, or enter new markets.

-As you can see below, Zebra’s sales grew at a sluggish 2.7% compounded annual growth rate over the last five years.
+As you can see below, Zebra’s 3.9% annualized revenue growth over the last five years was tepid.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

 Zebra Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Zebra’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 5.7% annually.
+Zebra’s recent performance shows its demand has slowed as its annualized revenue growth of 1.7% over the last two years was below its five-year trend.
 Zebra Year-On-Year Revenue Growth

 We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Zebra’s organic revenue averaged 2.7% year-on-year declines.
-Because this number is better than its normal revenue growth, we can see that some mixture of divestitures and foreign exchange rates dampened its headline results.
+Over the last two years, Zebra’s organic revenue averaged 4.4% year-on-year growth.
+Because this number is better than its two-year revenue growth, we can see that some mixture of divestitures and foreign exchange rates dampened its headline results.
 Zebra Organic Revenue Growth

-This quarter, Zebra reported year-on-year revenue growth of 11.3%, and its $1.31 billion of revenue exceeded Wall Street’s estimates by 1.4%.
-Company management is currently guiding for a 5.5% year-on-year increase in sales next quarter.
+This quarter, Zebra grew its revenue by 5.2% year on year, and its $1.32 billion of revenue was in line with Wall Street’s estimates.
+Company management is currently guiding for a 9.5% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4.2% over the next 12 months.
-Although this projection suggests its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 10% over the next 12 months, an improvement versus the last two years.
+This projection is admirable and indicates its newer products and services will spur better top-line performance.

 6. Operating Margin

-Analyzing the trend in its profitability, Zebra’s operating margin decreased by 1 percentage points over the last five years.
+Looking at the trend in its profitability, Zebra’s operating margin decreased by 3.1 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 Zebra Trailing 12-Month Operating Margin (GAAP)

-This quarter, Zebra generated an operating profit margin of 14.9%, up 1.4 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+This quarter, Zebra generated an operating margin profit margin of 13.9%, down 1.4 percentage points year on year.
+This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share

-Zebra’s weak 3% annual EPS growth over the last five years aligns with its revenue performance.
+Zebra’s unimpressive 5.4% annual EPS growth over the last five years aligns with its revenue performance.
 This tells us it maintained its per-share profitability as it expanded.

 Zebra Trailing 12-Month EPS (Non-GAAP)